 But personally, I would suggest just strolling around the Pine Avenue Pier area waterfront around sunset for free.
 The views of the ocean, sky, lighthouse, boats, and the Queen Mary were spectacular around dusk!

 You can walk all the way to the lighthouse and back.

 For food, the area around the pier offers almost every mid-level chain restaurant I could think of, including the Bubba Gump Shrimp Company, Gladstone’s (seafood), Famous Dave’s (BBQ), California Pizza Kitchen, Islands, Tokyo Wako, P.F.
 Chang’s and the Yard House.

 Another great area is just a few blocks further up Pine Avenue, where there are plenty of hip restaurants and bars to choose from.
-Later in the night, some of the restaurants turn into de-facto night clubs, with dance music blasting into the streets.
+Later in the night, though, a good number of the restaurants turn into nightclubs, with dance music blasting into the streets.

 One of my favorite restaurants on Pine Avenue is Bo-beau.
 The French-inspired cuisine is outstanding, the service is friendly, and the decor is very cool.
 Oh, and they have fifty beers on tap!

 There is also a rooftop section with a more limited menu.
 There are plenty of other restaurant options on Pine Avenue!

 4. 2nd Street Belmont Shore

 2nd Street between Livingston and Naples island has a wide array of great casual restaurants and interesting stores.
 Located in the Belmont Shore neighborhood, it’s very walkable.
 Grab lunch or dinner, then walk down 2nd and visit or window show at the stores.
 No matter what cuisine you’re looking for, from Indian to Mexican to Greek, you’ll probably find it on 2nd Street in Belmont Shore!

 5. 4th Street “Retro Row”